Canop/bacon/website/docs/config.md

 * [Current default prefs.toml](https://raw.githubusercontent.com/Canop/bacon/main/defaults/default-prefs.toml)
 * [Current default bacon.toml](https://raw.githubusercontent.com/Canop/bacon/main/defaults/default-bacon.toml)

+Bacon watches those files and reload them when necessary, so you don't have to relaunch it if you add a key-binding, or a job, or [an allowed lint](../cookbook/#configure-clippy-lints) in your clippy job.

 ## Global Preferences

 `bacon --prefs` creates the preferences file if it doesn't exist and returns its path (which is system dependent).